yugabyte/yugabyte-db/docs/content/preview/explore/ycql-language/data-types.md

 The following numeric types are supported:

-* `TINYINT`: a 1-byte signed integer that has a range from -128 to 127.
+* `TINYINT`: 1-byte signed integer that has a range from -128 to 127.
 * `SMALLINT`: a 2-byte signed integer that has a range from -32,768 to 32,767.
 * `INT`|`INTEGER`: a 4-byte integer that has a range from -2,147,483,648 to 2,147,483,647.
 * `BIGINT`: a 8-byte integer that has a range from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.